metrorailings/OwlBlog/content/posts/week-15-circa-picks.md

 **New Orleans covers if**
 their offense can stay productive against Tampa's beastly defense.
 Sean Payton has repeatedly demonstrated an ability to move the ball against this Buccaneer defense, so it's not much of a stretch to say his offense will find some success here despite Taysom Hill being a limited quarterback.

+**Tampa Bay covers if**
+they can finally win decisively against a New Orleans team that's been dogging them for the past year and a half.
+It's absolutely imperative they prevent the Saints from establishing any sort of running game behind Alvin Kamara.